 - transgenic animals.

-The cell-based system used for making a particular therapeutic protein depends upon the size and structure of the protein, as well as the amount of protein required.
+The cell-based system used for making a particular therapeutic protein6 depends upon the size and structure of the protein, as well as the amount of protein required.

 Small, simple proteins (like insulin, human growth hormone and interferon) are usually produced in genetically engineered microorganisms.
-Human insulin, for example, is a small protein consisting of 51 amino acids.
-Human insulin was first made synthetically in the bacteria E. coli in the late 1970s.
+Human insulin7, for example, is a small protein consisting of 51 amino acids8.
+Human insulin was first made synthetically in the bacteria9 E. coli in the late 1970s.
 It was approved by the USA Federal Drug Administration (FDA) in 1982 and has been available for diabetics since that time.

 The number of therapeutic proteins being developed by the biomedical industry is growing rapidly, and some scientists are predicting that demand for proteins will soon exceed their ability to supply them.
 Transgenic animals could provide an alternative source of therapeutic proteins to help meet these demands.